mkinderwater/pi5-volumio-framebuffer-appliance/readme.md

 sudo reboot
 ```

-## Older LCD: Waveshare 3.5 inch GPIO LCD
+## Older LCD: TFT35A / Older Waveshare-Compatible 3.5 Inch GPIO LCD

+The older LCD used the `tft35a` overlay.

-Use the Waveshare git repo only to get the overlay files.
+Use the GoodTFT git repo only to get the overlay file.

-Do not run the Waveshare installer scripts.
+Do not run the installer script.

-Download the overlay files:
+Download the overlay:

 ```bash
 sudo apt update